Albatross: An optimistic consensus algorithm: Protocol Overview

+As illustrated in \autoref{fig:blocks}, we divide the blockchain into \glspl{epoch}, which are sections of blocks produced by a fixed set of validators.
+Each epoch is split into $n$ \glspl{batch} of $m$ blocks.
+A batch provides finality for the respective segment.

+To achieve finality and changes in the set of validators, we introduce a type of block called \emph{\gls{macro-block}} that is produced as the last block of each batch.
+The remaining blocks are called \emph{\glspl{micro-block}} and contain user-generated transactions.

-\begin{itemize} \item \textbf{Macro blocks:} These blocks are used to change the validator list and contain the identities of the new active validators.
-They do not contain user-generated transactions.
-Macro blocks are produced with PBFT. \item \textbf{Micro blocks:} These blocks are the ones that contain user-generated transactions.
-Each micro block is produced by a randomly chosen active validator and contains not only the transactions to be included, but also the current state and a random seed produced by the validator.
-Micro blocks only need to be signed by the corresponding elected validator. \end{itemize}
+\begin{itemize} \item \textbf{Macro blocks:} Macro blocks are produced with Tendermint, where a random validator is chosen to propose the new macro block.

+Macro blocks at the end of an epoch elect a new set of validators and are called \emph{election blocks}.
+The remaining macro blocks only provide finality and are called \emph{checkpoint blocks}. \item \textbf{Micro blocks:} These blocks are the ones that contain user-generated transactions.
+Each micro block is produced by a randomly chosen \gls{elected-validator} and contains the transactions to be included.
+Micro blocks only need to be signed by the corresponding block producer. \end{itemize}
-One macro block is always followed by $m$ micro blocks, with this pattern repeating throughout the blockchain.
-An \textit{epoch} is composed of a macro block and the $m$ micro blocks that preceded it.